Unifits/unifits-github-actions/maven-cache-save/README.md

 # Maven Cache Save (GCS) GitHub Action

-# Maven Cache Save (GCS)

-**Description:**
-Prunes SNAPSHOT artifacts from the local Maven repository and saves the cache to Google Cloud Storage.
+This GitHub Action prunes SNAPSHOT artifacts from the local Maven repository and saves the cache to Google Cloud Storage (GCS).
+It is designed to optimize Maven build caching in CI/CD pipelines by storing only release artifacts, reducing cache size and improving restore performance.

-This composite GitHub Action helps optimize Maven builds by removing unnecessary SNAPSHOT dependencies and uploading the cleaned repository to a remote GCS bucket for future reuse.
+## Features

 - **Prune SNAPSHOT Artifacts**: Removes SNAPSHOT dependencies from the local Maven repository before caching.
 - **Save to GCS**: Uploads the pruned Maven repository to a specified GCS bucket.